ericelliott/credential/README.md

 ### .configure(options)

-Alter settings or set your secret workKey.
-Workkey is a secret value between one and 999, required to verify passwords.
+Alter settings or set your secret `workKey`.
+The  `workKey` is a secret value between one and 999, required to verify passwords.
 This secret makes it harder to brute force passwords from a stolen database by obscuring the number of iterations required to test passwords.

-Warning: Decreasing `keyLength` or `work units` can make your password database less secure.
+Warning: Decreasing `keyLength` or `workUnits` can make your password database less secure.

 * @param  {Object} options Options object.
 * @param  {Number} options.keyLength